-Drumsticks - A sort of bean in appearence but actually the seed pods of a tree, used in a lot of south indian cooking - very fibrous, but popular in vegetarian dishes.
+Drumsticks (Murunga) - A sort of bean in appearence but actually the seed pods of a tree, used in a lot of south indian/Sri Lankan cooking - very fibrous, but popular in vegetarian dishes.

 Eryngo – (ketumbar java in Malay) sometimes called long leaved coriander, but has a sharper taste and usually used to mask stronger flavours.
 Commonly used with coriander in curries and soups – always use fresh.

 Fenugreek seeds - small,l very hard seeds essential for most Indian dishes with a distinctive nutty flavour – widely available.

 Fenugreek leaves - taste is completely different than the seeds - adds a distinctive flavour to a number of Indian curries – easily available, although buy in small quantities as will go stale.

 Fennel seeds - essential to a lot of SE Asian curries, has an aniseed flavour – again use sparingly.

 Fish sauce – Along with soy sauce and oyster sauce, we regard this as part of the ‘Holy trinity’ of SE Asian stir fry cooking – readily available.